Inferior Vena Cava (IVC) Filter

 What is deep vein thrombosis (DVT)?

 Blood clots that start in the legs, feet, pelvis, or abdomen (belly) are also called deep vein thrombosis (DVT).
 These blood clots can be dangerous if they break loose.
-They can then travel through the bloodstream to the lungs, blocking blood flow to the lungs.
+They can travel through the bloodstream to the lungs, blocking blood flow to the lungs.
 This is called a pulmonary embolism (PE), which is an emergency.
 These clots can also cause blockages in and near the heart.

 People with cancer are at a higher risk of getting a DVT for a few reasons:

-- Some cancer medications increase the risk of blood clots.
+- Some cancer medications affect blood clotting.

 What is an IVC filter?